CLOSER-Cohorts/training-development/HUN-REN/questions.md

 ## DDI Question Item

-QuestionItem type brings togather all the elements needed to describe, implement and manage a question
+QuestionItem type brings together all the elements needed to describe, implement and manage a question

 ![](img/question-item-relationships.png)